Skip to main content

 In, this post we're going to make an app that captures or selects an image and then displays in an image view using a third party library - android image cropper by ArthurHub at Github.
 Step 1: Add Dependency : Open android studio and paste this dependency in app-level build.gradle file as shown below: implementation 'com.theartofdev.edmodo:android-image-cropper:2.7.+' and then click on Sync Now.
 Step 2: Design the main activity layout : Add a Button and an ImageView to select and display image respectively as shown below: Step 3: Modify AndroidMainfest.xml by adding the CropImageActivity : <activity android:name="com.theartofdev.edmodo.cropper.CropImageActivity" android:screenOrientation="portrait" android:theme="@style/Base.Theme.AppCompat"/> as shown below- Step 4: Open CropImageActivity on Click of a button : Step 5: Lastly, override the On Activity Result and update ImageView : ...

-Translate Text Using Firebase ML Kit In Android Studio 2020 (Complete Guide) With Source Code |
+Detect and Track Object Using Firebase ML Kit In Android Studio 2020(Complete Guide) With Source Code | Step By Step Tutorial

-In this post, we're going to translate the text from one to another language using ml kit of a firebase in android studio.
-We're translating to English but you can translate to any language you required So, This is the output after you are done with all step: So, now make it happen :) Step 1: Add Firebase to your android project: I recommend you to see how to add firebase to the android project in 5minutes to know how to add it or if you already add it then you can move on to 2nd Step.
-Step 2: Add this dependency for the ml kit android libraries to your app-level build.gradle file: implementation 'com.google.firebase:firebase-ml-natural-language:22.0.0' implementation 'com.google.firebase:firebase-ml-natural-language-translate-model:20.0.7' as shown below and then click on Sync Now.: Step 3: Design the layout of the activity: <? xml version ="1.0" encoding ="utf-8" ?> <RelativeLayout xmlns: andr...
+In this post, we're going to detect and track an object in an image using a firebase ml kit in an android studio.
+This is the output after doing all the steps: So, now make it happen: Step 1: Add Firebase to your android project: I recommend you to see how to add firebase to the android project in 5minutes to know how to add it or if you already add it then you can move on to 2nd Step.
+Step 2: Add this dependency for the ml kit android libraries to your app-level build.gradle file: implementation 'com.google.firebase:firebase-ml-vision:24.0.1' implementation 'com.google.firebase:firebase-ml-vision-object-detection-model:19.0.3' as shown below and then click on Sync Now.
+Step 3: Design the layout of the activity: <? xml version ="1.0" encoding ="utf-8" ?> <RelativeLayout xmlns: android ="http://schemas.android.com/apk/res/android" android :layout_width ="match_parent" android :la...

 DMCA.com Protection Status